ScriptKiddie47/ipl-dashboard/README.md

 # ipl-dashboard

-Spring Boot Service - Maven
+Spring Boot + React Application

 ### Developer Notes :
 To run the service , simply run the IplDashboardApplication  as Java Application\